CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You create a copy of
+You create a copy of the repo in the cloud

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You create a copy onto your local device

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you make changes to a repo that you do not own, you can request that the owner look at those changes and then merge them into the original file/repo

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It is a comprehensive log of the changes you have made to the repo/file since creating it.

 ## Question 13